 - Loss of familial companionship

-Missouri has a three-year statute of limitations for wrongful death lawsuits, two years shorter than its statute of limitations for Combs Law Group, we believe that St. Louis wrongful death lawsuits should be handled with a blend of intelligent legal strategy and compassionate, personal care.
+Missouri has a three-year statute of limitations for wrongful death lawsuits, two years shorter than its statute of limitations for Combs Law Group, we believe that St. Louis, MO wrongful death lawsuits should be handled with a blend of intelligent legal strategy and compassionate, personal care.
 Our firm gathers evidence, consults with experts, and aggressively pursues your claim in order to get you the justice and financial compensation you are entitled to.
 We also understand that losing a loved one is a difficult process, and that for many people re-living the accident that caused the death of a family member can bring back tragic memories.
 To this end, we offer our clients 24/7 access to their attorney in order to discuss their case and answer any questions they might have.
 We also maintain a wide network of mental health professionals that our clients can access, free of charge if need be.